(See also Overview of Anxiety Disorders in Children and Adolescents and Generalized Anxiety Disorder in adults.)

-Children have multiple and diffuse worries, which are exacerbated by stress.
+Children with generalized anxiety disorder have multiple and diffuse worries, which are exacerbated by stress.
 These children often have difficulty paying attention and may be hyperactive and restless.
 They may sleep poorly, sweat excessively, feel exhausted, and complain of physical discomfort (eg, stomachache, muscle aches, headache).

-GAD is diagnosed in children and adolescents who have prominent and impairing anxiety symptoms that are not focused enough to meet criteria for a specific disorder such as social anxiety disorder (see Social Anxiety Disorder in Children and Adolescents) or panic disorder (see Panic Disorder in Children and Adolescents).
-GAD is also an appropriate diagnosis for children who have a specific anxiety disorder, such as separation anxiety, but also have other significant anxiety symptoms above and beyond those of the specific anxiety disorder.
+Generalized anxiety disorder is diagnosed in children and adolescents who have prominent and impairing anxiety symptoms that are not focused enough to meet criteria for a specific disorder such as social anxiety disorder or panic disorder.
+Generalized anxiety disorder is also an appropriate diagnosis for children who have a specific anxiety disorder, such as separation anxiety, but also have other significant anxiety symptoms above and beyond those of the specific anxiety disorder.

-Occasionally, GAD can be confused with attention-deficit/hyperactivity disorder (ADHD—see Attention-Deficit/Hyperactivity Disorder (ADHD, ADD)) because GAD can cause difficulty paying attention and can result in psychomotor agitation (ie, hyperactivity).
+Occasionally, generalized anxiety disorder can be confused with attention-deficit/hyperactivity disorder (ADHD) because generalized anxiety disorder can cause difficulty paying attention and can result in psychomotor agitation (ie, hyperactivity).
 However, in ADHD, children also have difficulty concentrating and feel restless when they are not anxious.
 Some children have both ADHD and an anxiety disorder.

-Because the focus of symptoms is diffuse, GAD is especially challenging to treat with behavioral therapy.
+Because the focus of symptoms is diffuse, generalized anxiety disorder is especially challenging to treat with behavioral therapy.
 Relaxation training is often more appropriate.

-Patients who have severe GAD or who do not respond to psychotherapeutic interventions may need anxiolytic drugs.
-As with other anxiety disorders, SSRIs (see Table: Drugs for Long-Term Treatment of Anxiety and Related Disorders) are typically the drugs of choice.
+Patients who have severe generalized anxiety disorder or who do not respond to psychotherapeutic interventions may need anxiolytic drugs.
+As with other anxiety disorders, SSRIs (see table Drugs for Long-Term Treatment of Anxiety and Related Disorders) are typically the drugs of choice.
 Buspirone is sometimes used for children who cannot tolerate SSRIs; however, it is much less effective.
-The starting dose for buspirone is 5 mg po bid; the dose may be gradually increased to 30 mg bid (or 20 mg tid) as tolerated.
-GI distress or headache may be limiting factors in dosage escalation.
+The starting dose for buspirone is 5 mg orally twice a day; the dose may be gradually increased to 30 mg twice a day (or 20 mg three times a day) as tolerated.
+Gastrointestinal distress or headache may be limiting factors in dosage escalation.